darpots/darpots/README.md

 ## About Me

-Welcome to you, I am a Frontend Developer living in a beautiful and lush green part of the UK.
+Welcome to you, I am a an aspiring Frontend Developer living in a beautiful and lush green part of the UK.
 I have a thirst for learning and love to create mini code projects to practise and cement ideas and concepts.

 Recently I have been using [Frontend Mentor](https://www.frontendmentor.io/profile/darpots) to create visually attractive websites while getting stuck into React and Vue.